rehierl/node-tree-outliner/3-1-extensions/0-1-implicit-associations.md

 that section ends with the unassociated end-marker node.

-Note that, because end-marker nodes do not belong to the sections they close, the end of a section is still defined by exclusion (see "last nodes").
+Note that, because end-marker nodes do not belong to the sections they close, the end of a section is still defined by exclusion (/see/ "last nodes" /).
 With that regards, the definition of end-marker nodes is consistent with the definition of parent containers.

 **CLARIFICATION**